clerk/javascript/packages/react/README.md

 Clerk requires your application to be wrapped in the `<ClerkProvider/>` context.

-If using Create React App, set `REACT_APP_CLERK_PUBLISHABLE_KEY` to your Publishable key in your `.env.local` file to make the environment variable accessible on `process.env` and pass it as the `frontendApi` prop.
+If using Create React App, set `REACT_APP_CLERK_PUBLISHABLE_KEY` to your Publishable key in your `.env.local` file to make the environment variable accessible on `process.env` and pass it as the `publishableKey` prop.

 ```jsx
 import { render } from 'react-dom';